-To clearly set out how WhatsApp is to be used by all nursing staff in their professional role.
+To clearly set out how WhatsApp is to be used by all nursing staff in the PICU in their professional role.
 This guideline does not apply to nursing staff who use WhatsApp for personal or private matters that are not related or relevant to the work setting.